valentinvuillon/Saturation-audio-plugin/README.md

 The definition of this function is done in DSP_functions.cpp.

 #### Commands of the plug-in
-The plug-in has two knobs.
+The plug-in has two knobs:

 * "Input gain", multiplies the input signal by a constant before applying the waveshaping function.
 * "Dry/Wet", allows to blend the output signal of the plug-in (wet signal) with the untouched input signal (dry signal).